 My workshops make the most of us being a group.
 Whole boat and resort bookings mean that we have full control over our dive site choices and schedule, tailoring it entirely for photography.
 It also means that you have a boat load of buddies who might just have that spare part you forgot, or be on hand to loan a strobe when yours breaks down.
 Sharing gear is entirely up to individuals – if someone is in need I will announce it to the group and people can decide if they want to help out.

 More important than sharing gear is sharing knowledge and ideas.
 A fundamental part of my workshop philosophy is that there is NO COMPETITION.
 I prioritise a constructive and sharing atmosphere for everyone’s benefit.
-And just about everyone comments about how much they learn from others on the trips and I believe that this is a major reason why my trips have so many repeat photographers (or maybe I am just not teaching them well enough, so they need to come back!).
-The less experienced shooters have loads of people to learn from and by having to explain techniques, the more experienced really build a deeper understanding of their photography.
-People openly share images in review sessions than inspire others, and they in turn get inspired by other people’s shots – and everyone goes home with better images than they would have got traveling solo.
+And just about everyone comments about how much they learn from others on the trips and I believe that this is a major reason why my trips have so many repeaters.
+The less experienced shooters have loads of people to learn from and by having to explain techniques, the more experienced really build a deeper understanding of their photography by having to explain it.
+People openly share images in review sessions than inspire others, and they in turn get inspired by other people’s shots – and everyone goes home with far more better images than they would have got traveling solo.

 Although my workshops are taught in English, I am particularly proud that my workshops bring together underwater photographers from all around the world.
 All with different aesthetic tastes, different equipment and used to shooting in different conditions.
 It is a fantastic melting pot for ideas and I don’t believe there are any other events in underwater photography that regularly bring together photographers like this.
 It is something very special and means I learn new things on every workshop too.